94KeyboardsSmashed/MWR_Takeoff_Software/README.md

+# Project Gershwin
-# Madison West Rocketry Team Hurgus Payload Coding
+## Madison West Rocketry Team Hurgus Payload Coding

 ## Project Description
 Welcome to our repository.
 We are Madision West Rocketry and this is the coding for our rocket payload experiment titled "Study of Damping Efficiency in Various Liquids."
 Considerable effort was made to keep only the nessesary files for this repository.
 For any test files and examples please go to https://github.com/94KeyboardsSmashed/SLI2017_Hurgus_Madison.

+### Project Gershwin:
+- Great
+- Experimental
+- Rocket
+- Shipment
+- Hull
+- With view to measure
+- lIquid
+- vibratioNs

 ## Prerequisites
 In order to install the dependancies for this program do (sh install.sh).
 If problems arise, manually install